sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

 Please point out errors if any.
 Thanks in advance.

-check p10 whether the ideas of each chapter are mastered.
-(Next: Data mining)

 1. For the future readers reading this question, OP may mean we should derive $x=[z]$ from the assumption of $z$ instead of the converse direction in the reference lecture p36 where ['o/w' may mean otherwise](https://www.abbreviations.com/serp.php?st=O%2FW).
 2. If someone is interested about this QA, [this similar SO QA](https://stackoverflow.com/a/42565842/21294350) may be helpful which uses *one more simpler grammar*.
 # outline
 much of chapter 2,5,6 have been learned before.